La chercheuse d’esprit, a Pantomime Ballet

 SCENE 13.2 (No. 23)

-Il sort désespéré de ne pouvoir être plus long-tems avec elle. (‘He goes off, let down that he could not be longer with her.’)
+Il sort désespéré de ne pouvoir être plus long-tems avec elle. (‘He goes off, let down that he could not be with her longer.’)

 (arrangement for violin (Mojca Gal) and fortepiano (Thys Grobelnik))